 Railway level crossing without gate or barrier ahead

-After analysing the data for England, Scotland and Wales; this sign is the rarest.
-It is positioned prior to a level crossing, where a railway line crosses a road, and informs drivers there is no gate or barrier present.
+This sign is one of the rarest in the UK, and is positioned prior to a level crossing, where a railway line crosses a road, and informs drivers there's no gate or barrier present.

 On approaching this sign, motorists must stop and give way to trains like they would at a standard road junction.